raspberrypilearning/marble-mayhem/en/step_3.md

 ### Set up your camera

-**Choose:** The view you want to use for your project.
+**Choose** the view you want to use for your project.

-If the player is controlling the ball with the keyboard you will want to choose a view behind and a little above the ball like this...
+If the player is controlling the ball with the keyboard, you will want to choose a view behind and a little above the ball like this:

 ![The camera view behind and just above the ball, perfect for a game where the camera follows the ball.](images/camera-view.png)

-To tilt the world you should first switch to top view.
+To tilt the world, you should first switch to top view.

 [[[unity-scene-top-down]]]